 Failure to provide regular accountings and to keep the trust’s book in order could lead to many problems with the trustee.
 The court does not look kindly on a trustee who has not kept good records or has failed to provide an accounting when asked, meaning that the trustee could end up being removed from their position or possibly become liable for issues that arise from not properly investing or protecting estate assets.

 Through hiring a New York estate attorney, a trustee can make sure that the handling of trust assets is done in a proper manner and is properly documented.
-Having an attorney advise a trustee greatly diminishes the change of the trustee ending up in front of a judge because of angry beneficiaries.
+Having an attorney advise a trustee greatly diminishes the chance of the trustee ending up in front of a judge because of angry beneficiaries.
 If you are a trustee who needs the advice of a New York City estate and trust attorney, call the Law Offices of Albert Goodwin at (212) 233-1233.